-4.3 The Informal Credit Sector
+5.3 The Informal credit sector

-Money lenders continue to be the subject of horrifying reports in the news to this day, especially in countries such as India, which are associated with gangs of thugs as money collectors up to and including the murder of the debtor in case of repayment difficulties.
+From time to time there are horror stories in the news about informal moneylenders, especially in countries such as India, which are associated with gangs of thugs as money collectors up to and including the murder of the debtor in case of repayment difficulties40.
 In Cambodia, the attitude of the population towards the money lenders is very varied.
 Some see them as loan sharks who exploit people's plight and make big profits with high interest rates.
-Others, however, see "their" money lender as being a neighbour in the village who provides them with an unbureaucratic source of quick loan disbursements, even if this costs additional money in view of the interest rates.
+Others, however, see "their" money lender as being a neighbour in the village who provides them with an unbureaucratic source of quick loan disbursements, even if this costs additional money in view of the interest rates41.

-In individual cases, money lenders are even the last resort, making it possible to remain in the formal credit system (which is usually much cheaper) in the long term by advancing the money needed to repay the MFI or bank loans if their own incomes are not sufficient for repayment.
-In this way, (expensive) money can be borrowed, so that the outstanding instalments can be paid on time according to the repayment schedule, thereby enabling a new loan to be taken out quickly from the MFI or bank, from which the capital and interest of the loan are then settled by the money lender.
-The debtors therefore owe the possibility of remaining in the formal system to the private money lenders.
-This is first of all a rescue for over-indebted hh, even if in the end it is not uncommon for the over-indebtedness to get completely out of control due to this "credit ping-pong" and land or other farm assets may have to be sold.
+In individual cases money lenders are even the last resort, making it possible to remain in the formal credit system (which is usually much cheaper) in the long term by advancing the money needed to repay the MFI or bank loans if their own incomes are not sufficient for repayment.
+In this way, (expensive) money can be borrowed so that the outstanding instalments can be paid on time according to the repayment schedule, thereby enabling a new loan to be taken out quickly from the MFI or bank, from which the principal and interest of the loan from the money lender can then be paid.
+It is therefore thanks to the private money lenders that the debtors have the opportunity to remain in the formal system.
+This is first of all a rescue for over-indebted households, even if in the end it is not uncommon for the over-indebtedness to get completely out of control due to this "credit ping-pong"42 and land or other farm assets may have to be sold.

 The informally operating private money lenders have their own interest and repayment rules.
 These are treated much more flexibly than those of MFIs, but always result in (significantly) higher interest rates.
 Here, 2-3% p.m. are quite common, i.e. 24-36% p.a.
-During the research, however, interest rates of 10% p.m. (i.e. 120% p.a.) were also mentioned for short-term loans, which are mostly taken out in case of an accident of a relative, serious illness or crop failure, and this was far from being the upper limit, according to the approximately 40 interviews with village chiefs and local government employees and during some FGDs.
-In one case, it was reported that 1% interest p.d. had been taken, which should not be surprising if the "formal" pawn shops are already legally allowed to take up to 15% p.m., i.e. 180% p.a.
-(See section 4.2.4).
+During the research, however, interest rates of 10% p.m. (i.e. 120% p.a.) were also mentioned for short-term loans, which are mostly taken out in case of an accident of a relative, serious illness or crop failure, and this was far from being the upper limit, according to the approximately 40 interviews with village chiefs and local government employees and during some focus group discussions.
+In one case it was reported that 1% had been taken, per day, but this should come as no surprise when the "formal" pawn shops can legally take up to 15% p.m., i.e. 180% p.a.
+(Section 5.2.4).